MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

 #### Return Value

-The bitset with all its bits inverted with respect to the targeted bitset.
+The `bitset` with all its bits inverted with respect to the targeted `bitset`.

 #### Example